 Importance

-Main Take-Aways Analyzing Pseudo Participation
+Main Takeaways: Analyzing Pseudo Participation

 Strengths and Limitations of the Research

-- Clicking a “like” button.
+- Clicking a “like” button

-- Signing initials.
+- Signing with initials

-- Signing full name.
+- Signing with a full name

 Directions for Future Research